How Detailed Does an Estate Inventory Need to Be in New York?

 • The basis for the valuation (appraisal, bank statement, broker statement).

-For real estate, the inventory should identify the property by address and block/lot number, with a current appraisal or comparable market analysis supporting the value.
-For financial accounts, the inventory should identify the account number (or at least the last few digits) and the financial institution.
-For tangible personal property, items of significant value should be individually identified and valued; lower-value items can be grouped (e.g., "household furniture and effects, estimated value $X").
+For real estate, identify the property by address and block/lot number, supported by a current appraisal or comparable market analysis.
+For financial accounts, identify the institution and the account number (or its last digits).
+For tangible personal property, individually identify and value items of significant worth; lower-value items can be grouped (for example, "household furniture and effects, estimated value $X").

-The standard for estate inventory valuation is "fair market value" as of the date of death (or the alternate valuation date, if elected on the estate tax return).
-Fair market value is the price that a willing buyer would pay a willing seller, with neither under compulsion to act, both having reasonable knowledge of the relevant facts.
+The standard is fair market value as of the date of death (or the alternate valuation date, if elected on the estate tax return) — the price a willing buyer would pay a willing seller, neither under compulsion and both reasonably informed.
+Common methods include:

 • Publicly traded securities.
-Use the mean of the high and low trading prices on the date of death, or the closing price on the previous trading day if the date of death was a weekend or holiday.
+The mean of the high and low trading prices on the date of death (or the previous trading day's close if death fell on a weekend or holiday).

 • Real estate.
-Use an appraisal from a qualified appraiser, or a comparable market analysis for less valuable properties.
+An appraisal by a qualified appraiser, or a comparable market analysis for lower-value properties.

-• Closely-held business interests.
-Use a formal business valuation, often with discounts for lack of control and lack of marketability.
+• Closely held business interests.
+A formal business valuation, often with discounts for lack of control and lack of marketability.

 • Tangible personal property.
-Use specialized appraisals for jewelry, art, and collectibles; estimate household items based on typical resale value.
+Specialized appraisals for jewelry, art, and collectibles; resale-value estimates for ordinary household items.

 • Life insurance.
-Use the policy's face value (the death benefit) for proceeds payable to the estate; otherwise the policy is a non-estate asset.
+The face value (death benefit) when payable to the estate; otherwise it is a non-estate asset.

 When Specialized Appraisals Are Needed

 Real estate.
-For estates above the federal estate tax exclusion, formal appraisals by certified appraisers are required for IRS purposes.
-For smaller estates, a competent broker's opinion can sometimes serve.
+Estates above the applicable estate tax threshold generally require formal appraisals by certified appraisers; smaller estates may rely on a competent broker's opinion of value.

 Art and collectibles.
-Items of significant value should be appraised by specialists in the relevant field (fine art, antiques, jewelry, sports memorabilia, etc.).
-The appraiser's qualifications should be appropriate to the type of property.
+Significant items should be appraised by a specialist in the relevant field, whose qualifications match the type of property.

 Intellectual property.
-Patents, copyrights, trademarks, and other intellectual property may need specialized valuation by IP appraisers.
+Patents, copyrights, and trademarks may require specialized IP valuation.

 Common Inventory Mistakes

 • Including non-probate assets in the probate estate.
-Joint accounts, beneficiary-designated accounts, and trust assets are generally not part of the probate estate.
-Including them creates confusion and can affect commission calculations.
+Joint accounts, beneficiary-designated accounts, and trust assets are generally not probate property and can distort commission calculations under SCPA 2307.

-• Using sales prices instead of date-of-death values.
-The fair market value as of the date of death is the relevant figure, even if the asset was later sold for more or less.
+• Using sale prices instead of date-of-death values.
+Fair market value at death is the relevant figure for valuation, even if the asset later sells for more or less.

 Updating the Inventory During Administration

-The inventory is not a static document.
-As administration proceeds, assets are sold or distributed, expenses are paid, and new information surfaces.
-The executor should maintain ongoing records that update the original inventory:
+The inventory is not static.
+As administration proceeds, the fiduciary should maintain ongoing records that update the original inventory:

-• Asset sales should be documented with sale prices and dates.
+• Document asset sales with prices and dates.

-• Distributions should be tracked with dates, amounts, and recipients.
+• Track distributions with dates, amounts, and recipients.

-• Changes in valuation for assets still held should be noted.
+• Note valuation changes for assets still held.

-The ongoing records become the basis for the eventual accounting.
-Well-maintained records make the accounting straightforward; poor records make it difficult and contestable.
+These ongoing records become the foundation of the eventual accounting.
+Well-kept records make the accounting straightforward; poor records make it difficult and contestable.
+For a sense of where the inventory deadline falls in the overall process, see our sample New York probate timeline.

 Inventory and Estate Tax